daliades18-cmyk/router_path_using_dsa-dijkistra/README.md

 ## Graph

-The complete network is represented using a graph.
+The network is represented using a graph.

 In this project:
-- Routers are treated as vertices (nodes)
+- Routers are vertices (nodes)
-- Connections are treated as edges
+- Connections are edges

-Each edge contains a weight which represents network distance or cost.
+Each connection has a weight representing routing cost or distance.

 ---

-# Weighted Graph Representation

-The project uses weighted edges because routing decisions depend on distance between routers.

-The edge weight is calculated dynamically using the distance formula between routers on screen.

-Distance formula used:

-::contentReference[oaicite:0]{index=0}

-This weight becomes the routing cost between two routers.

----

 # Dijkstra Algorithm

-The main DSA concept used in this project is Dijkstra Shortest Path Algorithm.
+The main algorithm used is Dijkstra Shortest Path Algorithm.

-The algorithm finds the shortest path between:
+The algorithm calculates the shortest path between:
 - source router
 - destination router

-It works efficiently on weighted graphs.
+It works on weighted graphs and finds the minimum distance route.

 ---

-# How Dijkstra Works In This Project
+# How the Program Works

-The algorithm maintains:
-- distance array
-- visited nodes
-- previous node tracking

-Initially:
-- source node distance = 0
-- all other distances = Infinity

-The algorithm repeatedly selects the nearest unvisited router and updates neighboring router distances.

-Shortest path update logic:

-:contentReference[oaicite:1]{index=1}

-Where:
-- d(v) = current shortest distance
-- d(u) = distance of current node
-- w(u,v) = edge weight

----

-# DSA Implementation

-## Nodes
+## Router Creation

-Routers are stored as objects containing:
+Routers are created as nodes with:
-- x coordinate
+- x position
-- y coordinate
+- y position
 - router id

-- router state
+These routers are displayed visually on the screen.

 ---

-## Edges
+## Edge Creation

-Connections store:
+Connections are created between routers.

+Each connection contains:
 - source router
 - destination router
-- weight
+- distance weight

+The weight represents routing cost.

 ---

 ## Pathfinding

+When source and destination routers are selected:
-Dijkstra algorithm calculates:
+- Dijkstra algorithm starts
-- shortest route
+- shortest distance is calculated
-- alternative route during failures
+- best route is selected

+The final path is highlighted visually.

 ---

-## Traversal
+## Packet Movement

-Neighbor routers are explored through graph traversal logic.
+The project simulates packet transfer.

+Packets move:
+- from source router
+- through intermediate routers
+- to destination router

+This helps visualize routing behavior.

 ---

-# Visualization Logic

-The project uses HTML Canvas API to visualize:
-- routers
-- network connections
-- packet movement
-- failed routers

-Packets move dynamically along the shortest calculated path.

-Visualization improves understanding of:
-- graph traversal
-- shortest path selection
-- routing behavior

----

 # Router Failure Handling

-The project includes failed router simulation.
+The project includes router failure simulation.

 When a router fails:
-- it becomes inactive
+- the router becomes inactive
-- Dijkstra ignores that node
+- Dijkstra ignores the failed router
-- alternative route is calculated
+- an alternative route is calculated

-This simulates real-world network rerouting systems.
+This simulates real-world network rerouting.

 ---

-# Time Complexity
+# Concepts Used

-Current implementation uses array sorting during pathfinding.

-Time complexity:

-:contentReference[oaicite:2]{index=2}

-Where:
-- V = number of vertices
+This project uses:
+- Graphs
+- Weighted graphs
+- Arrays
+- Objects
+- Loops
+- Conditions
+- Shortest path algorithms
+- Canvas visualization

 ---

 # Applications

-Concepts used in this project are used in:
+The concepts used in this project are used in:
 - Internet routing
-- GPS systems
+- GPS navigation
 - Network communication
-- Traffic routing
+- Traffic systems
-- Delivery systems
+- Delivery routing systems

 ---

 # Learning Outcomes

-Through this project I learned:
+From this project, I learned:
 - Graph implementation
-- Weighted graph traversal
 - Dijkstra Algorithm
+- Pathfinding logic
+- Network simulation
+- Canvas rendering
+- JavaScript event handling
 - Visualization techniques
-- Canvas rendering
-- Simulation logic
-- Event handling in JavaScript

 ---

 # Future Improvements

 Possible future improvements:
-- Min Heap optimization
+- Min heap optimization
+- Traffic congestion simulation
-- Packet congestion simulation
+- Packet loss simulation
 - Dynamic routing updates
-- Packet loss simulation
-- Real-time traffic balancing
+- Real-time network visualization

 ---

 # Conclusion

-Router Path Using DSA is a visualization-based DSA project that demonstrates shortest path routing using Dijkstra Algorithm.
+Router Path Using Dijkstra Algorithm is a network simulation project that demonstrates shortest path routing using graph algorithms and visualization techniques.

 The project combines:
 - Data Structures